-- If you're not using your plan to its fullest (talk, text, and data), use a less expensive plan.
-Using more basic plans can cut down on your bill by tens of dollars per month.
+- If you're not using your cell phone plan to its fullest (talk, text, and data), use a less expensive plan.
+Using more basic plans can cut down on your bill by up to $30 or more per phone per month.

 - Lastly, if your provider offers you a “free phone” in exchange for you staying with them, you're still paying for that phone via them charging you for an expensive plan.
 Don't stick with a phone company because they're giving you a “free” phone, because it's not free at all.
 Stick to low-cost plans and use your own phone whenever possible.

-The next three I'm going to talk about are utilities and how you can drastically cut your expenses with them.
+The next three I'm going to discuss are utilities and how you can drastically cut your expenses with them.